All Episodes

 By the way, I didn't comment on this.

-I did not comment on this, but the Daily Mail in the UK ran a story on Botox and how it's destroying Hollywood actress's ability to be subtle with facial expressions, and had a picture of Nicole Kidman, and said, look at what Botox has done to her.
+I did not comment on this, but the Daily Mail in the UK ran a story on Botox and how it's destroying Hollywood actresses' ability to be subtle with facial expressions.

-She's got a rat face, and had a picture of a rat, a bat, bat face, and had a picture of a bat right next to her to illustrate how she looked like a bat.
+And they had a picture of a bat right next to her to illustrate how she looked like a bat.

 I just was reminded of that.

-At any rate, yeah, uh beavers are monogamous, wolves are monogamous, and some bats.
+At any rate, yeah, beavers are monogamous.

-Social monogamy is a team, or term rather referring to creatures that pair up to mate and raise offspring but still have flings.
+Social monogamy is a team or term rather referring to creatures that pair up to mate and raise offspring but still have flings.

-Uh sexual monogamous pairs mate with only one partner, so a cheating husband who detours for a romantic romp yet returns home in time to tuck in the kids at night would be considered socially monogamous.
+So a cheating husband who detours for a romantic romp yet returns home in time to tuck in the kids at night would be considered socially monogamous.

-Well fabulous!
+Well fabulous.

 We're redefining the terms here.